5G-MAG/rt-5gms-application-server/README.md

-# 5GMSd Application Server
+# 5GMS Application Server

-This repository holds the 5GMSd Application Server implementation for the 5G-MAG Reference Tools.
+This repository holds the 5GMS Application Server implementation for the 5G-MAG Reference Tools.
+Note that currently this implementation only supports downlink media streaming.

 ## Introduction

+The 5GMS Application Server (AS) is a Network Function that forms part of the 5G Media Services framework as defined in ETSI TS 126.501.

+### 5GMS Downlink Application Server
-The 5GMSd application server (AS) is a Network Function that forms part of the 5G Media Services framework as defined in ETSI TS 126.501.
-A 5GMSd Application Server (AS), which can be deployed in the 5G Core Network or in an External Data Network, provides 5G Downlink Media Streaming services to 5GMSd clients.
+A 5GMS Downlink Application Server (5GMSd AS), which can be deployed in the 5G Core Network or in an External Data Network, provides 5G Downlink Media Streaming services to 5GMSd clients.
 This logical function embodies the data plane aspects of the 5GMSd System that deals with media content (for instance, a Content Delivery Network).
 The content is ingested from 5GMSd Application Providers at reference point M2d.
 Both push- and pull-based ingest methods are supported, based on HTTP.
 The content is distributed to 5GMSd clients at reference point M4d (after possible manipulation by the 5GMSd AS).
 Standard pull-based content retrieval protocols (e.g. DASH) are supported at this reference point.

-### Specifications
+#### Specifications

-A list of specification related to this repository is available in the [Standards Wiki](https://github.com/5G-MAG/Standards/wiki/5G-Downlink-Media-Streaming-Architecture-(5GMSd):-Relevant-Specifications).
+A list of specification related to 5G Downlink Media Streaming is available in the [Standards Wiki](https://github.com/5G-MAG/Standards/wiki/5G-Downlink-Media-Streaming-Architecture-(5GMSd):-Relevant-Specifications).

-### About the implementation
+#### About the implementation

 This implementation is comprised of a small Python daemon process which implements the 5GMS AS configuration service at interface M3, and which also manages an external HTTP(S) Web Server/Proxy daemon subprocess to ingest content (pull ingest only) at interface M2d and serve it to 5GMSd Clients at interface M4d.

-The AS is configured via the M3 interface, therefore you will need an appropriate M3 client to configure the AS.
-Such a client is the [5GMSd AF](https://github.com/5G-MAG/rt-5gms-application-function) (release v1.1.0 and above).
+The 5GMSd AS is configured via the M3 interface, therefore you will need an appropriate M3 client to configure the 5GMSd AS.
+Such a client is the [5GMS AF](https://github.com/5G-MAG/rt-5gms-application-function) (release v1.1.0 and above).

 The web server or reverse proxy functionality is provided by an external daemon.
 This 5GMSd AS manages the external daemon by dynamically writing its configuration files and managing the daemon process lifecycle.
 At present the only